KomodoPlatform/developer-docs/docs/basic-docs/atomicdex/atomicdex-api.md

 ::: tip Note

-The MM2 node's coin address needs to be imported manually into the coin daemon using the [importaddress](../../../basic-docs/smart-chains/smart-chain-api/wallet.html#importaddress) call.
+The AtomicDEX API node's coin address needs to be imported manually into the coin daemon using the [importaddress](../../../basic-docs/smart-chains/smart-chain-api/wallet.html#importaddress) call.

 :::